When is the best time to move in with your partner?

 These scenarios may seem minor to the undiscerning eye, but imagine if you had to deal with annoying quirks every…single…day of the week.
 Eventually, things might take you to the dark side.
 After being in one long term relationship after another for the last 16 years, I have realized that the common denominator of my irritation and identified incompatibility is habitual “U-hauling.”
 I still wanted to stay neutral so instead of relying on my own opinion or some mysterious survey written by an anonymous “expert” in the vast endless internet, I decided to do my own survey and interact with people that I know-both queer and hetero.
 I blasted everyone on my Facebook page and simply asked friends, family, and strangers their opinion.

 I had a lot of fascinating conversations with several people.
 I was actually surprised by the responses.
-50% believed that one should wait at least a year while 25% confessed to moving in at the 2-3 months, 20% waited until the 6 month mark and 10% believed that you should wait until marriage.
+50% believed that one should wait at least a year while 25% confessed to moving in at the 2-3 months, 20% waited until the 6-month mark and 10% believed that you should wait until marriage.

-As fascinating as it is to have an “expert” opinion about when we should move in with one another, it is apparent that it all boils down to feeling when the time is right.
+As fascinating as it is to have an “expert” opinion about when we should move in with one another, it is apparent that it all boils down to feel when the time is right.
 While it may feel right, it is also important to know the person by spending time in each other’s spaces.
 Personally, I think that it is scary to move in with anyone who is too afraid to do the dirty deed in the bathroom or use the bathroom while I am brushing my teeth.
 What other secrets are they hiding if they don’t pass gas?
 Perfect women scare me because I know they are full of bologna.